nathanfieldsteel/nathanfieldsteel.github.io/about.md

 University](https://www.wesleyan.edu/) in 2010.

 I am interested in problems at the intersection of mathematics, statistics and computation.
-I also like using mathematics to improve computational software.
+I also like using math to improve computational software.
 I have experience with [Macaulay2](https://faculty.math.illinois.edu/Macaulay2/), [Mathematica](https://www.wolfram.com/mathematica/), and